 Since 1999, lifestyle management & productivity consultant, Madeleine DeNitto has offered her skills to people in three states and has earned a reputation for paying attention to meticulous details and holding much compassion for her clients.

 In Madeleine’s long experience in the organizing industry, she has served countless clients— from those who have simple situations to those who have very special needs and overwhelming challenges.
 She has worked with clients having emotional or physical impairments, senior citizens with new or extended challenges as well as high profile executives and celebrities.
 She has nearly 200 hours of specialized psychology classes through ICD that are specific to the varied challenges of organizing the spaces, time and general lives of clients– case per case.
-Within the twenty years that Madeleine has worked as a professional organizer, fourteen of those years were as a member of NAPO.
-As of 2018, she has decided to leave her membership, as her business changed course.
+Within the 23 years that Madeleine has worked as a professional organizer, fourteen of those years were as a member of NAPO.
+As of 2018, she has decided to leave her membership, as her business had begun to change course.
 Please read her April 2018 blog link to learn about her reasoning.

 As the proud mother of two successful adult children, she also holds a wealth of experience, skills and resources for helping clients with children.
 Before she entered this profession, she was a stay-at-home mother and performed with an opera company for ten years before shifting into becoming a published photographer.
 Her children are now ages 35 and 36 with the oldest, a working mother of two in corporate HR and the youngest, a litigating attorney working for the Department of Justice.